Seatis/my-teaching-materials/team-project/tribes-of-lagopus/tribes_API_specification.md

 }
 ```

-- if userId and/or buildingId doesn't exist, it returns a `HTTP 404` status and the following error message:
+- if buildingId doesn't exist, it returns a `HTTP 404` status and the following error message:
 ```json
 {
   "status" : "error",